Rei-SwitchBot/faq/en-us/Meter.md

 SwitchBot never tracks users' location information, nor do we share it with any third-party platforms.

-If you are still concerned about it, we recommend you pair your Meter with a Hub Plus and enable the Cloud Service of the Meter.
+If you are still concerned about it, we recommend you pair your Meter with a Hub Plus and enable the Third-party Service of the Meter.
 In this way, your Meter's alert notificatIon will go through the Internet instead of Bluetooth, therefore location permission is not needed after we have connected it to the SwitchBot app.

 References: